 "It wasn't my intention to stay in the UK forever and never to return home.
-It was more of achieving my goals for my medical practice and then return.
-But life happens," she told Bernama via Zoom recently.
+It was more of achieving my goals for my medical practice and then come back," she said via Zoom.

 Lily is one of the 1.86 million Malaysian women living overseas, according to the latest figures from the United Nations.